Deprivation of liberty within care homes and hospitals

 - In the person's best interests and necessary to prevent harm to them.

-This person is not involved in any planning or decision-making about the person's care or treatment.
+Role of the Best Interests' Assessor is independent from any planning or decision-making about the person's care or treatment.

 - Relatives and other people close to the person